mhcrnl/ogcalc/doc/ogcalc.rst

        gtk.main()

 The classes are intended for use as a module in a larger program.
-When run as a standalone script from the command-line, we ``run'' the class by creating an instance of it, showing it, and then run the GTK+ main loop.
+When run as a standalone script from the command-line, we "run" the class by creating an instance of it, showing it, and then run the GTK+ main loop.